Planning for Your Future

 - Students following one of the Tennessee Transfer Pathway options will earn their Associate’s Degree at a Tennessee community college, while having guaranteed admission to one of Tennessee’s 4-year colleges or universities to complete their four-year degree.

-- The Common App website offers one application for over 400 colleges and universities across the country, including UT Knoxville, Vanderbilt, Belmont, Lipscomb, Ivy Leagues schools, and more.
+- The Common Application website offers one application for over 400 colleges and universities across the country, including UT Knoxville, Vanderbilt, Belmont, Lipscomb, Ivy Leagues schools, and more.

 - The Common Black College Application website offers one central application for all Historically Black Colleges and Universities (HBCUs).

-- The Universal College Application website offers one central application for 45 colleges, including several that are not listed through The Common App website.
+- The Universal College Application website offers one central application for 45 colleges, including several that are not listed through The Common Application website.

 - NAIA Eligibility Center is for students interested in playing sports at an NAIA school.
 Students must meet the eligibility requirements, and can register with the NAIA to learn more.